SimpleITK/SimpleITK/Documentation/docs/source/fundamentalConcepts.rst

 is assumed to be isotropic and (2) there is no notion of an image's location in physical space.

-SimpleITK images are either 2D, 3D, or 4D and can have an arbitrary number of channels with a scalar or complex value in each channel.
-The physical region in space which an image occupies is defined by the image's:
+SimpleITK images are either 2D, 3D, or 4D and can be a scalar, labelmap (scalar with run length encoding), complex value or have an arbitrary number of  scalar channels.
+The region in physical space which an image occupies is defined by the image's:

 1. Origin (vector like type) - location in the world coordinate system of the voxel with all zero indexes.